-- Line 1 Enter the total amount of income and replacement taxes you expect to owe for this tax year. - Line 2 Enter the amount of recapture of investment tax credit that you expect to report on Schedule 4255, Recapture of Investment Tax Credits. - Line 3 Enter the amount of Compassionate Use of Medical Cannabis Pilot Program Act surcharge expected this year.
+- Line 1 Enter the total amount of income and replacement taxes you expect to owe for this tax year. - Line 2 Enter the amount of recapture of investment tax credit that you expect to report on Schedule 4255, Recapture of Investment Tax - Line 3 Enter the amount of the surcharges from the Compassionate Use of Medical Cannabis Program Act and the sale of assets by gaming licensee expected in your next tax year.
 See the Form IL-990-T instructions for more information. - Line 4 Add Lines 1 through 3 and enter the result.
 This is the net income and replacement tax, recapture, and surcharge you expect to owe this year. - Line 5 Enter the total amount of any estimated replacement tax investment credits from Form IL-477, Replacement Tax Investment Credit. - Line 6 Enter the amount of any estimated income tax credits from Schedule 1299-D, Income Tax Credits (for corporations and fiduciaries). - Line 7 Enter the total amount of estimated payments and prepayments you made and any overpayment you elected to be credited to this tax year. - Line 8 Enter the total amount of Illinois income tax withheld on Form W-2G, and the amount of pass-through withholding made on your behalf and reported to you on Illinois Schedule K-1-P, Partner's or Shareholder's Share of Income, Deductions, Credits, and Recapture, or Schedule K-1-T, Beneficiary's Share of Income and Deductions. - Line 9 Add Lines 5 through 8.
 This is your tax payments and credits. - Line 10 Subtract Line 9 from Line 4.
 This is your tentative tax due.
 If Line 10 is \$1 or more, you must use Form IL-990-T-V to pay the amount due.
 If Line 10 is less than \$1, you do not have to pay.
 Do not attach federal Form 7004 to your Form IL-990-T-V.